bloominstituteoftechnology/webapi-i-challenge/README.md

   browser!
 To make POST requests, you'll need to use Postman.
 Craft the corrrect requests to play hangman and test your implementation! - OKAY√

-## Instructions
+## Instructions - OKAY √
 You'll develop a version of Hangman that can be played by making HTTP requests!
 First, some terminology:

-- Final word: the final, correct word that the user is aiming to guess.
+- `Final word`: the final, correct word that the user is aiming to guess.
-- Word so far: the word that the user currently sees based off his/her guesses.
+- `Word so far`: the word that the user currently sees based off his/her guesses.
   This is the final word with all non-guessed characters replaced by a dash `'-'`.
 For instance, if the final word is `'hello'` and the user has guessed `'a'`, `'e'`, and `'i'`, the word so far would be `'-e---'`.